-IMC on Migration: In April 2015, following attacks on foreign nationals, the mandate of this IMC was broadened to deal with all the underlying causes of the tensions between communities and the foreign nationals.
-Some of the areas to be addressed, is the implementation of our Labour Relations policies as they affect the foreign nationals; the implementation of the laws that govern business licenses; the country's border management and generally the country's migration policies.
-The IMC comprised of the Minister in The Presidency: Planning.
-Monitorina and Evaluation (Chairperson); Minister of Police (Deputy Chairperson); Minister of Home Affairs; Minister of Cooperative Governance and Traditional Affairs: Minister of International Relations and Cooperation; Minister of Defence and Military Veterans: Minister of Social Development: Minister of Health; Minister of Basic Education; Minister of State Security: Minister of Justice and Correctional Services: Minister of Small Business Development: Minister of Trade and Industry; and Minister of Human Settlements.
+In April 2015, the President appointed an IMC on Migration.
+The IMC comprises of the Minister in The Presidency: Planning, Monitoring and Evaluation; Minister of Police(Deputy Chairperson); Minister of Home Affairs; Minister of Cooperative Governance and Traditional Affairs; Minister of International Relations and Cooperation; Minister of Defence and Military Veterans; Minister of Social Development; Minister of Health; Minister of Basic Education; Minister of State Security; Minister of Justice and Correctional Services; Minister of Small Business Development; Minister of Trade and Industry; and Minister of Human Settlements.